rlucas11/gsoep_religion/README.md

 ## Guide to Code

-- Script for pulling raw data and cleaning for analysis: [cleaning.R](cleaning.R)
+- Pull raw data and clean for analysis: [cleaning.R](cleaning.R)
+- Setup analyses each time you run them: [analysisSetup.R](analysisSetup.R)
+- Restrict analyses to those with at least one item per construct: [restrictSample.R](restrictSample.R)
+- Examine correlations in each state: [correlations.R](correlations.R)
 - Replicate original model from published paper: [clpm.latent.all.R](clpm.latent.all.R)
-- Examine correlations in each state: [correlations.R](correlations.R)
 - Run RI-CLPM for each state: [riclpm.latent.all.R](riclpm.latent.all.R)
 - Run RI-CLPM for each state with observed-variable model: [riclpm.observed.all.R](riclpm.observed.all.R)
+- Run CLPM with observed variables in each state: [clpm.observed.all.R](clpm.observed.all.R)
+- Run RI-CLPM with observed variables in each state: [riclpm.observed.all.R](riclpm.observed.all.R)
+- Run CLPM with single-variable models in each state: [clpm.single.R](clpm.single.R)
+- Run RI-CLPM with single-variable models in each state: [riclpm.single.R](riclpm.single.R)

+The script [updateAnalysis.R](updateAnalysis.R) will run all of the above code and can be modified to run subsets (e.g., setup plus one or more specific analyses).

 ## Analysis Plan